yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/unnecessary_variable_declaration_check.markdown

 ---

-No need to declare variable that is returned right after.
+No need to declare a variable that will be returned immediately after.

 ### Example